larsimmisch/pyalsaaudio/doc/libalsaaudio.rst

 Mixer objects provides access to the ALSA mixer API.

-.. class:: Mixer(control='Master', id=0, cardindex=-1, device='default')
+.. class:: Mixer(control='Master', id=0, cardindex=-1, device='default') -> Mixer

    Arguments are:

    * *control* - specifies which control to manipulate using this mixer object.
 The list of available controls can be found with the :mod:`alsaaudio`.\ :func:`mixers` function.
 The default value is ``'Master'`` - other common controls may be ``'Master Mono'``, ``'PCM'``, ``'Line'``, etc.